 Having started your own sales business or taking a charge over a small sales team, you’ve probably considered a CRM system once or twice.
 “Everyone in sales is using one of those.
 But do I actually need it?
 Will my team benefit from it and sales go smoother?
 After all, we’re doing just fine with Docs and Excel.”
 Well, there is a reason, and not one, why “everyone” is using a CRM for sales management.
 What’s more important, the size of your team has little impact on the usefulness of a system, so a CRM for small sales team might be as effective as for a giant company.

 Here are 11 reasons why small sales teams need a CRM system!

 1. CRM is your go-to place for everything

-Probably the best thing about a CRM system, is that, when used correctly, it becomes your main tool of trade, your central hub for information, your dashboard and your to-do list.
-Once you and your team start aggregating all your work data and customer information inside a single system, common questions like "Where do I find the information on X?" or "Who was the last one who to Y?" simply disappear.
+Probably the best thing about a CRM system is that, when used correctly, it becomes your main tool of the trade, your central hub for information, your dashboard and your to-do list.
+Once you and your team start aggregating all your work data and customer information inside a single system, common questions like “Where do I find the information on X?” or “Who was the last one who to Y?” simply disappear.

 2. Standardize sales process and share it in the future

 Another great thing about using a CRM when building up your sales resources is that the newcomers will be able to get into your company existing workflow and follow it flawlessly.

 Reps don’t have to actually remember all types of info they need to get from a customer.
 Simply by looking at a new record and finding a field like “Team size”, they’ll recall that that’s something they should ask about.

 3. Use CRM for planning and time management